Instructions to build documentation from this repository¶

 The

-acts as the main file (equivalent to a Latex main file).
-The contents of the documentation can be added directly to theindex.rst
+index.rstacts as the main file (equivalent to a Latex main file).
+The contents of the documentation can be added directly to theindex.rstfile or individual.rstfiles can be created and then referenced in theindex.rstfile.
+Each.rstfile gets its own webpage.Documentation for the modules present in the

-option lists the modules before the submodules.$ sphinx-apidoc -M -o docs/source/ utils/ Creating file docs/source/arithmetic.rst.
+.rstfiles for the submodules inside theutils/folder, simply create an__init__.pyfile inside the submodule directories.
+The-Moption lists the modules before the submodules.$ sphinx-apidoc -M -o docs/source/ utils/ Creating file docs/source/arithmetic.rst.
 Creating file docs/source/operations.rst.
 Creating file docs/source/submodule.rst.
 Creating file docs/source/modules.rst.

 The

-file includes a Table of Contents which lists all the python scripts in theutils/
+modules.rstfile includes a Table of Contents which lists all the python scripts in theutils/directory.
+Each python script leads to an individual.rstfile for that script.utils ===== .. toctree:: :maxdepth: 4 arithmetic operations submodule

 The generated

-file contains:.. automodule:: arithmetic :members: :undoc-members: :show-inheritance:
+arithmetic.rstfile contains:.. automodule:: arithmetic :members: :undoc-members: :show-inheritance:

 For customization of the various

-function is excluded by default, but can be added using the automodule option::special-members: __init__
+autodoccommands, refer to its documentation.
+The__init__function is excluded by default, but can be added using the automodule option::special-members: __init__

 In the

-files, additional descriptive text can be directly added without any commands to give more context to the documentation.
-Images can also be added using theimage
+.rstfiles, additional descriptive text can be directly added without any commands to give more context to the documentation.
+Images can also be added using theimagecommand.
+Additional options for the command can be found here... image:: images/image.png :alt: some useful image :width: 300px

 The

-is then included in the parentindex.rst
+modules.rstis then included in the parentindex.rstusing theincludecommand... include modules.rst

 An alternative to using the

-file) in the Table of Contents with a hyperlink to the module’s individual webpage... toctree:: modules :maxdepth: 2 :caption: Contents
+includecommand is to add the names of the.rstfiles (without extension) to the toctree inindex.rst.
+This method also has the benefit that each.rstfile has an entry (with the title mentioned in its.rstfile) in the Table of Contents with a hyperlink to the module’s individual webpage... toctree:: modules :maxdepth: 2 :caption: Contents

 Including math expressions in the